 It was founded by Daphne Sheldrick in 1977 in honour of her late husband and famous naturalist, David Leslie William Sheldrick, his wife, continues his work of raising orphan elephants that have been brought to her from all over the country.
 The orphanage is a charitable organization, and is open to visitors daily between 11am and 12 pm daily, when the baby elephants take their mud baths.

 The orphanage has a truly dedicated and experienced team that is committed to ensuring the survival of these animals and their successful reintroduction into the natural wild.
 The feeding time is truly interesting; with the baby elephant’ behaving just likes babies, naughty, playing, and running around trying to catch the attention of everyone.

-The centre was started as a refuge for the endangered Rothschild giraffe translocated from Western Kenya.
+The center was started as a refuge for the endangered Rothschild giraffe trans located from Western Kenya.
 It is the perfect location to see giraffes eye to eye and feed them with specially made hay-pellets, which they take from your hand using their sticky 25 inch long blue –grey tongues.